Glucose: Optical activity

 Whether in water or the solid form, -(+)-glucose is dextrorotatory, meaning it will rotate the direction of polarized light clockwise as seen looking toward the light source.
 The effect is due to the chirality of the molecules, and indeed the mirror-image isomer, -(−)-glucose, is levorotatory (rotates polarized light counterclockwise) by the same amount.
 The strength of the effect is different for each of the five tautomers.

-Note that the - prefix does not refer directly to the optical properties of the compound.
+The - prefix does not refer directly to the optical properties of the compound.
 It indicates that the C-5 chiral centre has the same handedness as that of -glyceraldehyde (which was so labelled because it is dextrorotatory).
-The fact that -glucose is dextrorotatory is a combined effect of its four chiral centres, not just of C-5; and indeed some of the other -aldohexoses are levorotatory.
+The fact that -glucose is dextrorotatory is a combined effect of its four chiral centres, not just of C-5; some of the other -aldohexoses are levorotatory.

 The conversion between the two anomers can be observed in a polarimeter since pure α--glucose has a specific rotation angle of +112.2° mL/(dm·g), pure β--glucose of +17.5° mL/(dm·g).
 When equilibrium has been reached after a certain time due to mutarotation, the angle of rotation is +52.7° mL/(dm·g).
 By adding acid or base, this transformation is much accelerated.
 The equilibration takes place via the open-chain aldehyde form.

 Isomerisation

-In dilute sodium hydroxide or other dilute bases, the monosaccharides mannose, glucose and fructose interconvert (via a Lobry de Bruyn–Alberda–Van Ekenstein transformation), so that a balance between these isomers is formed.
+In dilute sodium hydroxide or other dilute bases, the monosaccharides mannose, glucose, and fructose interconvert (via a Lobry de Bruyn–Alberda–Van Ekenstein transformation), so that a balance between these isomers is formed.
 This reaction proceeds via an enediol: